lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
 Let's look at the Framingham data now and determine some simple descriptions about the duration of the study and number of visits.
 We'll use the dplyr package to select and rename the two time variables.
 One is visit number and the other is days since recruitment.
 Then we pipe the data into summarize to calculate the maximum number of visits and years of followup, converted from days.

-In the Framingham study there were three visits maximum over a maximum of 13 years of follow-up.
+In the Framingham study there were a maximum three visits over up to 13 years of follow-up.

 ---